Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### How to troubleshoot vim and plugins

+I used to spend hours and days or even weeks to find out the reason of an issue but now It takes no more than 30 minutes after I learned the things that I'll introduce here.

-I learned that knowing how to troubleshoot vim is key to utilize vim to the full power.
+Knowing how to fix vim issues is the key to utilize vim to the full power.
 I used to keep my plugin list lean to avoid randomly happening errors and slowness.
 I often didn't know where I should start to troubleshoot a problem.

-I tried using tens of plugins and faced loads of issues.
-It sometimes took weeks to find out the root cause of an issue.
-Some plugins conflict each other so I had to choose one over another.
+For the past few months, I've tried tens of plugins and faced loads of issues.
+It sometimes took a few week to resolve an issue.

-Vim plugins are powerful since it can directly control the behavior of the editor within having to reside in a sandbox but due to this it could be incredible hard to debug an issue since it often doesn't tell any clue of the issue.
+Vim plugins are powerful since it can directly control vim without having to reside in a sandbox or a container but due to this it could be incredibly hard to debug an issue since a problem often doesn't provide any clue.

-I learned a few tricks and I now can spot and fix issues quickly with these methods.

 #### Showing error messages with `:message`

-The first thing we should do when we face an issue is to read error messages carefully.
-An error message quickly disappears when you do some actions.
-You can use the `:message` to bring the message back.
+The first thing you should do when you face an issue is to read error messages carefully.
+But an error message could quickly disappear when you do some actions.
+You can use the `:message` command to bring the message back.

-But it's not possible to copy it or have the message window open.
-To make it better, you can open a buffer with an output message using this function and command that I got from [this vim wiki page](https://vim.fandom.com/wiki/Append_output_of_an_external_command).
+But, it's not possible to easily copy the message or have it open while troubleshooting.
+With this function, you can load messages into a buffer ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).

 ```vim
 function!
 TabMessage(cmd)